Multi-sample analyses

 )

-The returned object is a list of DataFrames each with the results for a cell type.
-Each of these contains also the intermediate results in edgeR format to perform any intermediate plot or diagnostic.
+The returned object is a list of DataFrames each storing the results for one of the cell types.
+Each of these DataFrames also contains the intermediate results of the full edgeR pipeline carried out above, which allows us to apply diagnostics and visualization of individual steps of the pipeline.

 R